rexali/data-science/_posts/2019-08-15-The-Battle-of-Neighbourhood-Project.markdown

 For Toronto, population density is slightly higher in the Old City of Toronto and York than the other three.
 In terms of Average income, Old city of Toronto has highest average income but not very far from other four.
 Toronto has much more uniform distribution of population and average income than the New York City". ([Khan, 2019] [Khan-2019])

+Hence, based on observation and the available data before analysis, the hypothesis or assumption is that the Manhanttan neighbourhood of the New York City is better to be recommended to the audience than the Downtown neighbourhood of the Toronto City.

 ## 2.0 Data
 ### 2.1 Data Requirements
 The dataset or set of data available for this project are:
-* Demographics of New York City from U.S. Census of 2000, the New York Department of city planning hosted by [N Y U] [Demographics-of-New-York-Census]
+* Demographics of New York City from U.S. Census of 2000 and the New York Department of City Planning hosted by [N Y U] [Demographics-of-New-York-Census]
-* Demographics of New York City from wikipedia page - [Demographics of New York City] [Demographics-of-New-York-City]
+* Demographics of New York City from wikipedia - [Demographics of New York City] [Demographics-of-New-York-City]
 * List of Postal Codes of Canada from wikipedia - [Canada List Postal Code] [Canada-List-Postal-Code]
 * Boroughs of Nework City from wikipedia - [Boroughs of New York City] [Boroughs-of-New-York-City]
 * Demographics of Toronto Neighbourhoods from wikipedia which is in turn taken from 2006 Canadian Census - [Demographics of Toronto Neighbourhoods] [Demographics-of-Toronto-Neighbourhoods]